skmahanthi/build-a-supergraph/01-setup/README.md

 Terraform provisions:

-- Three Kubernetes clusters (dev, prod, infra-tooling)
+- Two Kubernetes clusters (dev and prod)
-- VPCs for the clusters to communicate with one another
 - Runtime secrets for the Router to communicate with Studio
 - Three Github repos (subgraph-a, subgraph-b, infra)
 - Github action secrets for GCP and Apollo credentials

 The subgraph repos are configured to build and deploy to the `dev` cluster once they're provisioned.
+(The deploy may fail the first time, so choose "Rerun failed jobs" in the Github UI to try again.)

 </details>